- Home

 This section provides a list of resources and information.
 Each resource has been classified according to the category heading.

-£10m of lottery funding is to be invested in a network of ten Bridge delivery organisations which will provide a direct bridge between the work of arts organisations and schools and communities.
+The Arts Council invests £10m a year in a network of ten Bridge delivery organisations which provide a direct bridge between the work of arts organisations and schools and communities.

 Here is a list of ideas and links to websites to help improve behaviour management within the learning environment.